shimonpi/AppliedCFD_Tutorials/Tutorial_1/Tutorial_1_3/README.md

      ```bash
      cp -r $FOAM_RUN/cavity2d /mnt/c/Users/<YourUserName>/Downloads/
      ```
      Replace `<YourUserName>` with your actual Windows username.
-This command copies the entire "cavity2d" directory to your Windows "Documents" folder, making it accessible from Windows.
+This command copies the entire "cavity2d" directory to your Windows "Downloads" folder, making it accessible from Windows.
 2. Opening the case in **ParaView**:
    - Open **ParaView** from your Windows start menu.
    - Go to "File &rarr; Open", and navigate to the directory where you copied the "cavity2d" folder.